 Identity thieves are after everything that contains your

-personal information: bank and credit card statements, bills,
+personal information: bank and credit card statements, social media

-records, storage media such as CDs and USB devices, and any
+reports, superannuation records, storage media such as USB devices,

 How identity theft happens